 We intend to sustain the increased interaction level in all BPM workshops.
 Therefore, we require that every workshop includes at least one session dedicated to a creative format, e.g.:

 This way, we envision that the workshop proposers can integrate mechanisms in their workshop to stimulate discussion and interaction beyond what is possible in a plenary conference session.
+We also invite workshop proposals that solely consist of creative or interactive sessions.

 Proposals that meet the aforementioned criteria will be evaluated by the general workshop chairs, with the target to accept between six to eight workshops covering a broad spectrum of the BPM research discipline.
 In the case of very similar workshop proposals, we might negotiate with the organizers to merge into a single workshop.